imagej/imagej.github.io/_pages/plugins/snt/step-by-step-instructions.md

 ### I. Starting the Fill

-First, select the one or more paths that you want to fill out from in the Path Manager and select {% include bc path="Fill|Fill Out..." %} in the Path Manager (or select none if you want to fill all of the existing paths).
+First, select the one or more paths that you want to fill out from in the Path Manager and select {% include bc path="Fill|Fill Out..." %} in the Path Manager (or select none if you want to fill all the existing paths).
 Once the filling starts, you should be able to see a thick green surround the path while scrolling through the 3D stack:

 The filler continues to explore the image until you click "Pause" or "Stop" in the dialog, or until all the image has been fully explored.
 However, the fill which is shown only includes those points up to a certain threshold distance from the path.
 Note that this "distance" doesn't mean a real physical distance, but instead a 'likelihood-distance': a measure which takes into account the intensity values of the pixels which must be passed through when moving away from the path.
 Information about the current threshold and the progress of the search is shown in the dialog.
 Note that if your image is rather small, the entire image may be fully explored before you have time to interact with prompt.
 <img align="right" src="/media/plugins/snt/snt-initial-filling-2.png" title="A few seconds after selecting 'Fill Out...' with 1 path selected" width="350" />